AWS announces preview of AWS Interconnect - multicloud

 - In the navigation pane, choose Replication instances.

-- Choose the name of your replication instance.
+- Select your replication instance.

 - Under Details, copy the Public IP address, Private IP address, and the Replication subnet group of your replication instance.